 Below each image you will find a series of clickable buttons.
 “Description” simply gives you the name of the image, while “Annotations” will reveal any explanatory annotations (mapped onto specific “zones” of the image) you will need to understand what you are looking at.
 “Source” will take you to a zoomable/downloadable version of the image.
 You can safely ignore “Details” and “Citations.”

 Finally, since digitized page images are very different from the experience of handling a physical book, you will find a video of the book being handled/its pages turned by a staff member at the Clark Library; this video is accessible via the link below.
+Do you want to know how to win as quickly as possible?
+Play with the 50 freispiele casino right now.
+There’s a lot of money and fun!
 If you would like to see this book in person please contact Philip Palmer at the Clark Library.

 1media/More_1518_Utopia_016 copy 5.jpeg2015-09-16T03:04:49+00:00Unediting the Teaching Text560033ce24969e57d34e12322003b2da889b65b0Unediting UtopiaUnediting the Teaching Text4splash2015-09-16T14:44:44+00:00Unediting the Teaching Text560033ce24969e57d34e12322003b2da889b65b0